aliemteam/aliemcards/cards/shock-rush-exams/card.md

 # Causes of Elevated Lactate

--   High lactate levels associated with worse prognosis in medical and trauma patients
+## High lactate levels associated with worse prognosis in medical and trauma patients
 -   Level &gt;2 mmol/L is abnormal
 -   Level &gt;4 mmol/L suggests tissue hypoperfusion

-**Causes for elevation in lactate that is NOT related to shock:**
+## Causes for elevation in lactate that is NOT related to shock
 <table>
 <colgroup>
 <col width="50%" />